 We decided to produce a guide that provided detailed information about cordless drills.
 After publishing the guide, we submitted it to Wikipedia and it was accepted immediately.
 This guide now receives steady trickles of traffic every month through Wikipedia, much of which converts into sales for us.
 Having content on Wikipedia shows that your business is trusted, and is a great trust signal for customers to see.

-The keys are to use things like oversized postcards or priority mailers that get looked at.
-And it’s best to pick a targeted area to test your mailing, which need to be sent at least 3 times typically over a 6 week period to know if it works or doesn’t.
-Why 3 times?
+The keys to construction marketing are to use things like oversized postcards or priority mailers that get looked at.
+And it’s best to pick a targeted area to test your mailing, which needs to be sent at least three times typically over a six-week period to know if it works or doesn’t.
+Why three times?
 Think about where you are when you open your mail.
 Probably in the kitchen with a garbage can close by.
-It’s not till you keep getting it do you finally stop and look.
+It’s not until you keep getting it do you finally stop and look.
 There’s a reason Bed Bath & Beyond and other smart retailers do all that mailing.

-A fun and unique spin I do for clients is run a Facebook campaign for targeted cities to homeowners.
-I then create a Facebook ad stating if you call us for your home improvement estimate, it’s totally free same day and the first 5 get a $10 gift card.
+A fun and unique spin I do for clients is run a Facebook campaign to homeowners in targeted cities.
+I then create a Facebook ad stating if you call us for your home improvement estimate, it’s totally free same day and the first five get a $10 gift card.
 It’s a great way to generate buzz for our company and great for the area because you can get likes and shares generating.